OceanOutcomes/ocean-outcomes/news/_posts/2015-09-09-iki-island-bluefin-tuna-fisherman-lament.md

 *But, I did not let him become a fisherman*
 *Our generation is emptying the sea of marine resources*
 *Which we should preserve for future generations*
-*What sorrow that is is the absolute truth*
+*What sorrow that this is the absolute truth*

 *Fishing tuna with pole and line*
 *Allowed me to send my three children to vocational school and university*